TorbjornHoltmon/holtmon.dev/content/articles/generating-a-typescript-client-from-swagger-openapi-and-publishing-it-as-a-package.md

 ![Github token generation](/images/generated-client-test.gif)

+All you have to do to update the client with the newest swagger docs is to bump the version in `package.json` and Github actions will do the rest.

-#### Setting up and configuring your own generator.
+#### Setting up and configuring your own generator

 To setup this project [you will need to download .Net 5](https://dotnet.microsoft.com/download).
 After dotnet is installed, create your project directory and open your terminal in the directory and run:

 `dotnet new classlib --framework net5.0 --name Dotnet.OpenApi.Client.Generator`

-The class library will create a class, this project won't be needing any code so you are free to delete it.
+The class library will have a class, this project won't be needing any code so you are free to delete it.

 Open up the `.csproj` project file and add the necessary packages and the build script: